francescosassi/ydenoise-fcg20/readme.md

 * Head

 In this way, it is possible to see the behavior of the algorithms under a wide range of scenarios, from outside natural landscapes, to indoor and outdoor buildings and on skin denoising.
+The tests were performed on 1080p images.
+For the Intel® Open Image Denoise I used HDR images, while for the Non-Local Means Denoiser LDR images.

 Even if it is redundant, to simplify the comparison between the images they were arranged in this fashion: